 PART III: INCIDENT INFORMATION 4.
-Please indicate the date and time of the incident Date (yyyy-mm-dd) Time (24-hour system) 5.
-Geographic location of the incident Address City Province/Territory Postal Cod Code (Z9Z 9Z9) GPS Position If the incident occured by rail, please in dicate the milepost and subd ivision If the incident t happened on First Nations Territory, please indicate the Territory name Origin of consignment Destination of f consignment Same address as consignor Same address as consi gnee Same add dress as consignor O Same address as consignee Other (please provide address): Other (plea ease provide address): 6.
-Geographic Area (Check only one bo x) 1 Urban ─ Suburban al ─ Wilderness/Remote Mixed use - residential, commercia I O Primary residential all towns, village es, agricultural lands U Little or no population 7.
-Mode of Transport (Check all applica ble boxes) Road Rail Air Marine 7, please indicate the position sel and the nex xt location at which the vessel will be at anchor or alongside a fixed facility Position Next location Noxt looddon 9.
-Phase of Transport (Check only one hox) \sim In-Transit son \frown Loading Consignment moving between origin n and destination nent is being packed or loaded into a means of transport at origin Unloading nry Storage Consignment is being unpacked or unloaded from a nent is in short term storage pending transportation means of transport at destination 10.
-Type of Incident (Check all applicab ie buxes) Doroilmor Collision/Sideswipe Moving vehicles striking an object, a animal, or another vehicle Derailmer Railcar lea aving the rail tracks Ran off road Overturn Vehicle enters a soft shoulder, ditch ı or similar area Vehicle turning on its side or upside down Loadshift Dropped Shifting of the consignment within a vehicle └── Means of o containment falling unexpectedly Struck has an attack of the state Other (PI Please specify): Means of containment being struck Type of Release (Check all applicated) · · · Je boxes) Look Spill Quick, immediate discharge, emissi on or escape Slow, spor pradic or continuous discharge, emission or escape Explosion Violent sudden release of energy fro om means of containment pro oducing a Fire Burning su substances combined with oxygen to typically produce flame, heat shock wave that may result in fragm and smoke Vapour Boiling Liquid Expanding Vapour Ex plosion n in air of particles of a substance that is liquid or solid in its - normal state Venting Anticipated Release Distressed means of containment that is not leaking, venting or otherwise Controlled release of gas into the er nvironment its contents
+Please indicate the date and time of he incident Date (yyyy-mm-dd) Time (24-hour system) 5.
+Geographic location of the incident Address City Province/Territory Postal Cod de (Z9Z 9Z9) GPS Position If the incident occured by rail, please inc dicate the milepost and subd ivision If the incident name happened on First Nations Territory, please indicate the Territory Origin of consignment Destination of consignment Same address as consignor Same address as consi gnee Same add ress as consignor Same address as consignee Other (please provide address): \cup ase provide address): ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 6.
+Geographic Area (Check only one bo w) Urban D al Mixed use - residential, commercial • O Rur Sma es, agricultural lands Wilderness Remote Little or no population 7.
+Mode of Transport (Check all applica ble boxes) Road Rail Air Marine 8.
+If MARINE was checked on question fixed facility 7, please indicate the position on of the ves sel and the nex t location at which the vessel will be at anchor or alongside a Position Next location 9.
+Phase of Transport (Check only one box) In-Transit Consignment moving between origin Consignment is being packed or loaded into a means of transport at origin Unloading Consignment is being unpacked or unloaded from a Temporary Storage Consignment is in short term storage pending transportation means of transport at destination 10.
+Type of Incident (Check all applicab le boxes) Collision/Sideswipe Moving vehicles striking an object, a animal, or another vehicle Derailment Railcar leaving the rail tracks Ran off road Vehicle enters a soft shoulder, ditch or similar area Overturn Vehicle turning on its side or upside down Loadshift Shifting of the consignment within a vehicle Dropped Means of containment falling unexpectedly Struck Means of containment being struck by another object Other (PI ease specify): 11.
+Type of Release (Check all applicate ple boxes) Spill Quick, immediate discharge, emissi on or escape Leak Slow, spor radic or continuous discharge, emission or escape Explosion Violent sudden release of energy from shock wave that may result in fragm Fire Burning su and smoke ubstances combined with oxygen to typically produce flame, heat BLEVE Boiling Liquid Expanding Vapour Ex plosion normal sta Venting Controlled release of gas into the er nvironment Distressed ed Release I means of containment that is not leaking, venting or otherwise ts contents